carlsonp/chromadb-photo-organizer/README.md

 openssl req -x509 -nodes -days 4096 -newkey rsa:2048 -out cert.crt -keyout cert.key -subj "/C=US/ST=Self/L=Self/O=Self/CN=192.168.1.112" -addext "subjectAltName = IP:192.168.1.112"
 ```

+Or use Let's Encrypt or some other method.

 Edit the `./traefik/traefik.yaml` file and adjust the *.crt and *.key names as needed.

 Edit `docker-compose.yml` and adjut the Traefik IP address or hostname